 I have lived in many different places and experienced many different cultures and people during my life as my family moved around the world for my Dad’s job.
 I pursued nursing as my initial career because I love anatomy but also because I wanted to help people.
-I am now called into counseling, and am thrilled to serve as a graduate-level intern here at Wellspring as a Licensed Professional Counselor Associate.
+I am now called into counseling, and am thrilled to serve here at Wellspring as a Licensed Professional Counselor Associate.

 - Ambassador at Face and Voices of Recovery (FAVOR) of Greenville